aidanmack/android_coroutine-_livedate_architecture/README.md

 :arrow_down:

-- **Coroutines** - To make the above API calls they must be run Asynchronously off the main thread.
+- **Coroutines** - To make the above API calls they must be run asynchronously off the main thread.
 This is done by running a `Deferred` task created by Retrofit within a coroutineScope

 :arrow_down: